NoamZeise/Hex/README.md

 # Hex
-game made in 48 hours for Gudev GameJam12
+game made for a jam in 48 hours

 * [itch page](https://noamzeise.itch.io/the-hex)